sclavijosuero/cypress-ajv-schema-validator/README.md

 #### Detailed Error View in the Console

-In this case, clicking on the summary line for the schema validation error in the Cypress log will also display: the total number of errors, the full list of errors as provided by AJV, and the user-friendly view of the schema mismatches, making it easy to understand where the errors occurred.
+In this case, clicking on the summary line for the schema validation error in the Cypress log will also display: the total number of errors, the full list of errors as provided by Ajv, and the user-friendly view of the schema mismatches, making it easy to understand where the errors occurred.

 ![Error Details in Console](images/error22.png)